jenkinsci/dependency-track-plugin/README.md

 Dependency-Track is an intelligent Software [Supply Chain Component Analysis] platform that allows organizations to identify and reduce risk from the use of third-party and open source components.

-## Seeking New Maintainer
-Due to time constraints, other commitments, and the values of the Jenkins project not aligning to my own, I am seeking a new maintainer.
-Create a ticket on https://issues.jenkins-ci.org/ if interested.

 ![ecosystem overview](https://raw.githubusercontent.com/DependencyTrack/dependency-track/master/docs/images/integrations.png)

 ## Plugin Description